ChartBoost/chartboost-mediation-ios-adapter-reference/README.md

 # Chartboost Mediation Reference Adapter

-The Chartboost Mediation Reference adapter showcases the integration with mediation APIs of the Chartboost Mediation SDK, for reference and testing purposes only.
+The Chartboost Mediation Reference adapter showcases the integration with the API of the Chartboost Mediation SDK, for reference and testing purposes only.

 ## Minimum Requirements